MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/push-notifications-for-android.md

 For help, example bugs, and related questions, drop us a line in our [Forums](https://community.playfab.com/index.html).

 Currently, we only support our services for the standard flow described in this document.
-If you team is looking for additional functionality with other common **Push** services or plugins, please let us know!
+If you team is looking for additional functionality with other common push services or plugins, please let us know!
 We love getting feedback from our developer community.

 For documentation on the **Push** payload via **Amazon SNS**: